 Jet Package/Pump Size

 How many jets are enough?
 Although good jet coverage in a spa is important, our opinion is the variety of jets is actually a more important feature to spa owners.
 Micro jets, turbojets, double spinners, fluidix, volcano, whirlpool are all types of jets that are going to enhance your spa experience.
 When choosing your jet package – variety, variety, variety.
-Remember the jets are only as good as the pumps behind them.
-When it comes to spa pumps.
-Size does matter!
+Remember, the jets are only as good as the pumps behind them.
+When it comes to spa pumps–size does matter!

-Ok, so we have the construction covered, but what about the features.
+Ok, so we have the construction covered, but what about the features?
 Spas are sold as basic models all the way to fully-loaded backyard resorts.

 Most spas will have some type of lighting package with more deluxe models offering perimeter lighting and led light shows.

-This unit offered on higher-end spas converts oxygen to ozone and acts as water purification system for the spa.
+This unit offered on higher-end spas converts oxygen to ozone and acts as a water purification system for the spa.
 A must for most spa buyers.

-By investing in a cover lifter you will take the work out of removing the spa cover, and also have a place to store the cover while you relax.
+By investing in a cover lifter, you will take the work out of removing the spa cover, and also have a place to store the cover while you relax.